awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

 When tasks using Fargate Spot capacity are stopped due to a Spot interruption, a two\-minute warning is sent before a task is stopped\.
 The warning is sent as a task state change event to Amazon EventBridge and a SIGTERM signal to the running task\.
 When using Fargate Spot as part of a service, the service scheduler will receive the interruption signal and attempt to launch additional tasks on Fargate Spot if capacity is available\.
 A service with only one task will be interrupted until capacity is available\.

 To ensure that your containers exit gracefully before the task stops, the following can be configured:
 + A `stopTimeout` value of `120` seconds or less can be specified in the container definition that the task is using\.
 Specifying a `stopTimeout` value gives you time between the moment the task state change event is received and the point at which the container is forcefully stopped\.
+If you don't specify a `stopTimeout` value, the default value of 30 seconds is used\.
 For more information, see [Container Timeouts](task_definition_parameters.md#container_definition_timeout)\.
 + The SIGTERM signal must be received from within the container to perform any cleanup actions\.
 Failure to process this signal will result in the task receiving a SIGKILL signal after the configured `stopTimeout` and may result in data loss or corruption\.

 The following is a snippet of a task state change event displaying the stopped reason and stop code for a Fargate Spot interruption\.